martinberger-ch/oci-monitoring/README.md

 ![API Key](images/oci_api_key.jpg)

-Verify the functionality of the OCI CLI - get Oracle Cloud Infrastructure list of subscribed regions:
+Verify the functionality of the OCI CLI - get a list of subscribed OCIregions:

 ```bash
 oci iam region-subscription list